Interplay of CMV with cellular pathways, states and cell types

 Research Gaps

-• The functions of many viral proteins and how they modulate cellular processes.
+• We still do not know what many of its viral proteins do and how they modulate cellular processes.

-• The determinants that govern dependencies and vulnerabilities of infection in different cell types.
+• We do not understand the determinants that govern dependencies and vulnerabilities of infection in different cell types.

-• The lack of tools that facilitate molecular dissection of HCMV in relevant infection models.
+• We are missing tools that facilitate molecular dissection of HCMV in relevant infection models.

 Proposal Overview